apietrelli/myVCF/docs/feature.rst

 myVCF features
 ==============

-myVCF is designed as a tool for browsing and visualizing mutational data coming from NGS technology, including Whole-Exome and -Genome sequencing as well as target resequencing.
+myVCF is designed as a tool for browsing and visualizing mutational data coming from NGS technologies, including Whole-Exome and -Genome sequencing as well as target resequencing.

-Several features have been implemented to help the end user in the navigation and the exploration of his project.
+Several features have been implemented to help the end-user in the navigation and the exploration of his project.
 In the next paragraphs you will find the description of principal features available in myVCF.

 How to query a project database?
 --------------------------------